LogtalkDotOrg/logtalk3/tools/doclet/NOTES.md

 Overview
 --------

-This folder provides the a simple tool for (re)generating documentation for a project.
+This folder provides a simple tool for (re)generating documentation for a project.
 The tool provides a `doclet` object that is expected to be extended by the user to specify a sequence of goals and a sequence of shell commands to (re)generate documentation.
-For an usage example see the `sample_doclet.lgt` source file.
+For usage examples see the `sample_doclet.lgt` and `doclet1.lgt` source files.

 Loading